BernieZhu/RGBD-Video-iPhone12Pro/README.md

 Library - Export - r3d - Share

 ## Process the Videos
 python r3d_process.py \[options\]
---path: Folder that contains r3d files.
+--path: Path to the folder that contains r3d files.
---depth: Decode depth file.
+--depth: Decode depth file and save depth image.
 --video: Save RGB and depth video.
 --quiet: Disable logs.

 ## Structure
 *.mp4 is for visualization.
 Use the data in the rgbd folder instead.
 metadata: Binary file.
-K is the intrinsic matrix [fx, 0, 0, s, fy, 0, x0, y0, 1].
+K is the intrinsic matrix in order [fx, 0, 0, s, fy, 0, x0, y0, 1].

 Folder: rgbd
 frame#.jpg: 256\*192 or 960\*720 rgb.
+Modify the numbers before you run the code.
 frame#.depth: Original depth (lzfse).
 frame#.depth_new: Depth map (float32), 256\*192.
 Each value is the actual depth value in meters.
 USE THIS ONE.
 frame#.depth_new.jpg: Depth map for visualization.